SharePoint/sp-dev-docs/docs/general-development/how-to-create-tabular-data-source-editors-for-performancepoint-services-in-share.md

 ---
-title: How to Create tabular data source editors for PerformancePoint Services in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 3136420a-f8a2-4677-8b69-1d5d9705d96f
+title: Create tabular data source editors for PerformancePoint Services in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 3136420a-f8a2-4677-8b69-1d5d9705d96f
 ---

-# How to: Create tabular data source editors for PerformancePoint Services in SharePoint
+# Create tabular data source editors for PerformancePoint Services in SharePoint

 Learn how to create the editor component of a custom tabular data source extension for PerformancePoint Services.

 ## What are custom data source editors for PerformancePoint Services?
 <a name="bk_intro"> </a>